The Fire Investigator’s Guide to Bladder Bags

-The bladder bag, a crucial tool in the field of fire investigation and firefighting, is a portable water container used for extinguishing small fires and cooling hot spots.
+The backpack pump, frequently referred to in the field as a bladder bag, is a crucial tool in the field of fire investigation and firefighting.
+These portable water containers are used for extinguishing small fires and cooling hot spots.
 Fire investigators often find themselves in situations where they need to quickly suppress a fire or cool down a hot spot to prevent flare-ups.
 The bladder bag, with its portability and ease of use, becomes a valuable asset in these situations.

 In this guide, we’ll provide you with a detailed understanding of bladder bags, their construction, usage, and importance in fire investigation.